Get the kit — A$297

 Outcome 2.6 also intersects with Outcome 2.4 (Incident management) and Outcome 2.2 (Risk management).
 A comprehensive WHS policy does not sit in isolation — it must be integrated with your incident management procedures and your broader risk management framework.

-The SIL Rescue Kit (Doc 14) provides a complete WHS policy already mapped to Outcome 2.6, including all required sections, cross-references to relevant documents, and placeholders for your organisation's specific information.
+The Complete SIL Kit (Doc 14) provides a complete WHS policy already mapped to Outcome 2.6, including all required sections, cross-references to relevant documents, and placeholders for your organisation's specific information.

 The WHS Act 2011: What Applies to You